GASCUK/OpenStreetMap-ArcGIS/WORKFLOW-EXTENDED.md

  2. Download the *.bz2 compressed OSM file and unzip.
 If this file is corrupt then download the *.pbf and use the openly available [OSMConvert](http://wiki.openstreetmap.org/wiki/Osmconvert) tool to convert the *.pbf to a *.osm file.
 2. In ArcCatalog, load the osm file using the **Load OSM** tool in the *ArcGIS Editor for OpenStreetMap* toolset.
  1. ![Load OSM tool](https://raw.githubusercontent.com/GASCUK/OpenStreetMap-ArcGIS/master/Images/LoadOSMFile.png)
- 2. Create a file geodatabase in your workspace.
+ 2. Select the unzipped .osm file as the *Load OSM* parameter.
- 2. Name the *Target feature dataset* "planet" in this gdb.
+ 3. Create a file geodatabase in your workspace and name the *Target feature dataset* "planet" in this gdb.
- 3. Expand the optional *Adjust Input Schema* parameter and add the required OSM tag keys to schema:
+ 4. Expand the optional *Adjust Input Schema* parameter and add the required OSM tag keys to schema:
     * admin_level
     * bridge
     * content